Edward Selzer: Warner Bros. Cartoons

-After the studio was purchased from Leon Schlesinger by Warner Bros. in July 1944, Selzer was assigned studio head by Jack L. Warner.
+After Leon Schlesinger sold his studio to Warner Bros.
+Pictures in July 1944, Selzer was assigned studio head by Jack L. Warner.
 His first cartoon was Goldilocks and the Jivin' Bears.

 Unlike his predecessor, Selzer did not want any on-screen credit as producer for Warner Bros.
 Much of what is publicly known about Selzer's personality and business acumen is from Chuck Jones' autobiography, Chuck Amuck: The Life and Times of an Animated Cartoonist.
 In it, Jones paints Selzer as an interfering bore with no sentiment towards or appreciation of animated cartoons.
 However, Jones also grew to think that Selzer was a genuine if inadvertent asset as a resisting force to artistically push against and inspire the artists to excel to defy him.
 They later developed a mutual respect and understanding of one another, remaining friendly until Selzer's passing.

-Selzer was said to be proud of his position as producer of the Looney Tunes series because of the joy the team's creations brought to so many, however he is also known for having numerous feuds with the staff when it came to their creative decisions.
+Selzer was said to be proud of his position as producer of the Looney Tunes series because of the joy the team's creations brought to so many; however, he is also known for having numerous feuds with the staff when it came to their creative decisions.
 Friz Freleng famously butted heads with Selzer during the production of Tweetie Pie, where the latter of which did not think that pairing Sylvester the Cat and Tweety was a viable decision.
 The argument reached its crux when Freleng reportedly placed his drawing pencil on Selzer's desk, angrily telling him that if he knew so much about animation, he should do the work himself instead.
 Selzer backed off the issue and apologized to Freleng that evening.
 Tweetie Pie went on to win Warner Brothers' first Academy Award for Animated Short Film, in 1947, with Tweety and Sylvester proving to be among the most endearing duos in Warner Bros. cartoons.
 Accepting the Short Subject (Cartoon) award for Tweetie Pie from Shirley Temple at the 20th Academy Awards ceremony on March 20, 1948, Selzer said:In accepting this award, I'm naturally thrilled, but I accept it for the entire Warner Bros.
 Cartoon Studio.
 It might interest you to know that in production of this "Tweetie Pie," 85 percent of our personnel were directly connected with its construction.
 However, the one man who really should be up here getting this award and not me, is the director of the picture, Friz Freleng, who is in the audience.
 I can't pay him too great a tribute.
 Thank you.